jamescarruthers/LiquitexPalettes/README.md

-# Liquitex Palettes for importing into various applications
+# Liquitex Palettes

+The .txt files are for importing into Rebelle